lukepulaski/lukepulaski.github.io/tristan-smith-campaign/tristan-smith-campaign.md

 While Mr. Smith ultimately [fell just short of Jenny Armini](https://ballotpedia.org/Tristan_Smith) in the Democratic primary, I am extremely proud of him for the campaign he ran and for never wavering from what he believed in.

 All of these experiences motivated me to reach back out to Mr. Smith when I learned of his candidacy for a seat on the Lynn School Committee.
+This time around, my role as a volunteer for his campaign has been far more behind-the-scenes.
+In lieu of canvassing, I have been assisting is campaign by conducting analyses of both present and historical voting data to provide recommendations for voter strategies.

 ## My Role

+Using historical election result data provided to me by Mr. Smith's team, as well as results from the 2025 Lynn Preliminary Election in early September, I have been tasked with identifying areas of the city that have historically high voter turnout rates as well as identifying the most optimal areas to focus campaigning efforts.
+I have written Python programs to extract the relevant voting data from all elections held in the city of Lynn going back to 2015.
+This proved to be a significant challenege, as the data was given to me as a series of PDFs containing irregularly shaped tables.
+Due to these challeneges, I found myself having to undertake some cleaning and organization in Excel, though I was able to format the data neatly enough for export into other statistical analysis platforms.
+I then composed an extensive report outlining my findings using R Markdown, implementing a variety of helpful interactive data visualizations.

 Because the election is still ongoing, I am unfortunately not at liberty to publish the results of the work I have conducted for Mr. Smith's campaign.
 I will post all data files (raw and cleaned), data extraction and cleaning programs, and finalized reports after the polls close at 8 PM on November 4, 2025.